garipdk/Nintendo-R-and-D-HireMe/README.md

 ## Compile

-The project is compilable with two differant ways :
+The project is compilable with two differant ways on unix systems :

 ### CMAKELIST.TXT